Vandivier/arias-tale-rpg/docs/narrative/arc-aria.md

 As they returned towards the Town of Echoes, the world around them seemed to take a quiet breath.
 A cool mist followed from the lake to the edge of town, kissing their ankles with an acknowledgement of victory and whispering of the adventures that lay ahead.

-Eidolon joins up with a different guild called The Elementalists.
+In town, Eidolon seeks information about the spear warrior he saw from the top of the tree.
+He sells the poison fang looted from his fallen foe for a few gold pieces.
+Unable to rally the party he seeks, Eidolon joins up with a different guild called The Elementalists.
 They perform a training mission at the Crossroads of the Elements, where they unexpectedly come upon a merchant being robbed.
 They defeat the robbers, but Johan, their fire mage, is fatally wounded during the battle.
 Eidolon notably recovers a magical earth crystal among other prizes.
 From a distance, Gavriel somehow senses the fall of Johan.

 ## Chapter 4: The Clash of Titans and Unification